vricosti/ech0raix_decryptor/README.md

 # ech0raix_decryptor

-**WARNING**: WORK IN PROGRESS - DO NOT USE IT TO DECRYPT YOUR FILES
-**WARNING**: WORK IN PROGRESS - DO NOT USE IT TO DECRYPT YOUR FILES
-**WARNING**: WORK IN PROGRESS - DO NOT USE IT TO DECRYPT YOUR FILES

 If you are here it means that your NAS has been infected by ech0raix (aka qnap encrypt) and that you are either :